haseakito/fanclub_api/README.md

 - Notifications

-- Webhooks handling events such as user signup
+- Webhooks handling events such as payment confirmation

 ### Future scope